cartrawler/cartrawler.github.io/docs/android/inpath/implementationSteps.md

 )  : Parcelable
 ```

 The total amount to be authorized against the customers credit card, is the authTotal attribute above.
-This is calcuated by cartrawler using paynow, insurance, and bookingfee amounts when applicable.
+This is calculated by CarTrawler using pay now, insurance, and booking fee amounts when applicable.

 ### Notes on other attributes: